-20 Companies seeking a standard listing are not required to appoint a sponsor; this is in line with the policy to bring the requirements for standard listings closer to the European directive minimum.
+22 Companies seeking a standard listing are not required to appoint a sponsor; this is in line with the policy to bring the requirements for standard listings closer to the European directive minimum.

-21 A "sponsor service" is "a service relating to a matter referred to in LR 8.2 that a sponsor provides or is requested or appointed to provide and that is for the purpose of the sponsor complying with LR 8.3.1 or LR 8.4."
+23 A "sponsor service" is "a service relating to a matter referred to in LR 8.2 that a sponsor provides or is requested or appointed to provide and that is for the purpose of the sponsor complying with LR 8.3.1 or LR 8.4."
 This definition also includes preparatory work that a sponsor may undertake before deciding whether to act as sponsor for a company or in relation to a transaction.

-- the issuer has satisfied all applicable requirements set out in the Prospectus Rules (this does not apply if the home member state of the issuer is not, or will not be, the UK); - the directors of the issuer have a reasonable basis on which to make the working capital statement required by the Listing Rules22.
-A sponsor is expected to apply its judgment, experience, knowledge and expertise on the Listing Rules when making this assessment.
-The sponsor must be able to assure the FCA that the issuer's directors have fulfilled their responsibilities under the Listing Rules and should be prepared to review and challenge the work of the directors and reporting accountants; - the directors of the issuer have established procedures that enable the issuer to comply with the Listing Rules and the DTR on an ongoing basis; and - the directors of the issuer have established procedures that provide a reasonable basis for them to make proper judgments on an ongoing basis as to the financial position and prospects of the issuer and its group.
+- O the directors of the issuer have a reasonable basis on which to make the working capital statement required by the Listing Rules.24 A sponsor is expected to apply its judgment, experience, knowledge and expertise on the Listing Rules when making this assessment.
+The sponsor must be able to assure the FCA that the issuer's directors have fulfilled their responsibilities under the Listing Rules and should be prepared to review and challenge the work of the directors and reporting accountants; - the directors of the issuer have established procedures that enable the issuer to comply with the Listing Rules and the DTR on an ongoing basis; and - o the directors of the issuer have established procedures that provide a reasonable basis for them to make proper judgments on an ongoing basis as to the financial position and prospects of the issuer and its group.